 Absentee Voting Any eligible voter can get an absentee ballot and vote before election day.
 The voter must submit an application to their city or township clerk prior to each election.

 Elections in Michigan Find out important information about upcoming elections from the Secretary of State's website.

 Rights of Voters with Disabilities Federal and state laws require Michigan's cities, townships and villages to provide accessible voting for everyone.

 Voting Frequently Asked Questions Check out voting and election details in Michigan

 About the League's Voter Guides

 The League of Women Voters provides non-partisan information about candidates and proposals.
 VOTE411.org is the League's on-line voter guide that is available about 5 weeks before each election.
 VOTE411 also includes information about voting precincts and links so a voter can verify registration.
 For most elections, the NW Wayne County League also makes a print version of the Voter Guide available in public libraries.
-In 2020, print voter guides will be published for the August Primary and the November General Elections.
+In 2020, print voter guides will be published for the November General Election.